 (3) In 2022, the Bank reclassified amounts in certain line items and applied such reclassifications retrospectively to the Bank's consolidated statements of income for the year ended December 31, 2021.
 See Note 1-Summary of Significant Accounting Policies-(z) Reclassification to our Audited Consolidated Financial Statements for more detail.
 For the year ended December 31, 2022, our net interest income totaled Ch\$1,570,112 million and decreased 12.5% from Ch\$1,794,774 million in 2021.
 Average interest earning assets increased 9.8% in the same period.
 During 2022, the loan portfolio grew 6.0%, mainly in mortgage loans that are indexed to inflation and commercial loans that are in UF or foreign currency.
 The growth in these products was due to high levels of UF inflation, which grew 13.3% in 2022 compared to 2021.
-With this the average interest rate earned on interest earning assets increased from 6.0% in 2021 to 10.2% in 2022.
-The higher rate environment also increased from 6.0% in 2021 to 8.1% in 2022.
-Overall, the total average interest earning assets increased to 8.0% in 2022 from 5.1% in 2021.
+With this the average interest rate earned on interest earning assets indexed to the UF increased from 6.0% in 2021 to 10.2% in 2022.
+The higher rate environment also increased the average yield earned over peso denominated interest earning assets which increased from 5.5% in 2021 to 8.1% in 2022.
+Overall, the total average interest earned over interest earning assets increased to 8.0% in 2022 from 5.1% in 2021.

 Average nominal interest rate earned on interest earning assets 2022 2021

 Ch\$ 8.1% 5.5%

 UF 10.2% 6.0%

-Foreig. 'cu2rencies 1.7% 1.4%
+Foreign currencies 1.7% 1.4%

-Total 8.0% 5.1%
+Total 8.0% 5.1 %

-The average rate paid on our inte2est-bearing liabilities increased from 2.0% in 2021 to 7.3% in 2022.
+The average rate paid on our interest-bearing liabilities increased from 2.0% in 2021 to 7.3% in 2022.
 This was mainly due to a higher rate environment in 2022 as the Central Bank's continued to tighten monetary policy due to higher inflation.
 With this the monetary policy rate went from 4.0% to 11.25% and led to an increase in the nominal rate paid on Ch\$ interest bearing liabilities from 0.8% in 2021 to 8.8% in 2022.
 The Bank usually has liabilities with a shorter duration than that of its assets, which acts as a natural hedge to its exposure to inflation.
 As the Central Bank tightened monetary policy during 2022, this produced an increase in the financial cost of our liabilities.
-These results also include the results from fair value hedges of interest rate rates on liabilities (macrohedges), mainly interest rate swaps that shortened the duration of our liabilities.
+These results also include the results from fair value hedges of interest rate risk on liabilities (macrohedges), mainly interest rate swaps that shortened the duration of our liabilities.
 As interest rates increased in 2022, the financial cost of these macrohedges increased, resulting in a higher cost of fund.
 Furthermore, average non-interest bearing demand deposits decreased 8.5% as compared to 2021, as clients switched their funds from current accounts to time deposits as they were attracted by the higher yields.
 Meanwhile higher UF inflation led to the nominal rate paid of UF interest bearing liabilities increasing from 7.4% in 2021 to 17.4% in 2022.